Yandy Díaz Player Props: Rays vs. Rangers

-On Friday, Yandy Diaz (.354 on-base percentage in past 10 games, 56 points below season-long percentage) and the Tampa Bay Rays play the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 6:40 PM ET.
+On Saturday, Yandy Diaz (hitting .250 in his past 10 games) and the Tampa Bay Rays face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Twins.
+He had a one-hit performance in his most recent game (1-for-4) against the Rangers.

 Yandy Díaz Game Info & Props vs. the Rangers